tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 In this task, you will add the necessary configuration to the NorthwindMVC solution to connect to the Oracle database you created in the previous task.

-1. In Visual Studio on your LabVM, select **Build** from the menu, then select **Build Solution**.
+1. In Visual Studio on your LabVM, select **Build** from the menu, then select **Build Solution**

     ![Build Solution is highlighted in the Build menu in Visual Studio.](./media/visual-studio-menu-build-build-solution.png "Select Build Solution")

-2. Open `Web.config` by double-clicking the file in the Solution Explorer, on the right-hand side in Visual Studio.
+2. Open `Web.config` by double-clicking the file in the Solution Explorer, on the right-hand side in Visual Studio

     ![Web.config is selected under Solution 'NorthwindMVC' (1 project) in Solution Explorer.](./media/visual-studio-solution-explorer-northwindmvc-web-config.png "Open Web.config")